vrou/credential-theft-lab/docs/credentialphishing.md

 ![Credential Theft Test 8](img/credential_phishing/credential_phish_test_8.png)

+If you do not get this message, see the [Troubleshooting](troubleshooting.md) section.

-You can see more info about this process using these commands:
+You can see more info about this process using this command:

 * `show user user-id-agent state all`
-* `less mp-log useridd.log` - You can find detailed logs in useridd.log.
-This log now includes credential related logs, as well as bloom filter updates.

 In the output of `show user user-id-agent state all`, look for the following: